grafana/tempo/docs/tempo/website/metrics-generator/service_graphs.md

 **Note** Since 9.0.4 service graphs have been enabled by default in Grafana.
 Prior to Grafana 9.0.4, service graphs were hidden under the [feature toggle](https://grafana.com/docs/grafana/latest/setup-grafana/configure-grafana/#feature_toggles) `tempoServiceGraph`.

-Configure a Tempo datasource's 'Service Graphs' by linking to the prometheus backend where metrics are being sent:
+Configure a Tempo datasource's 'Service Graphs' by linking to the Prometheus backend where metrics are being sent:

 ```
 apiVersion: 1